shawcx/pngify/README.rst

 pngify
 ======

-Store arbitrary data in a PNG file
+Store and extract arbitrary data in a PNG file